ikalnytskyi/kalnytskyi.com/posts/2022-09-03_setup-wireguard-client-systemd-networkd/index.markdown

    that mask, it'd be up to a user to properly configure routing on the system.

  * With `ActivationPolicy` set to `manual`, the VPN is not brought up on system boot, and requires manual activation via `$ networkctl up wg0`.
-One case use the `up` value to always activate VPN on system boot.
+One can use the `up` value to always activate VPN on system boot.

  * Both `RoutingPolicyRule` and `Route` come together and are only required if